-Once again this year, Atlantis The Palm will be offering special Iftar and Suhoor menus that celebrate Arabian heritage and hospitality, embrace the essence of this holy celebration and help spread a message of peace, empathy and inclusion.
+Once again this year, Atlantis The Palm will be offering special Iftar buffets and Suhoor menus that celebrate Arabian heritage and hospitality, embrace the essence of this holy celebration and help spread a message of peace, empathy and inclusion.

 Here at Atlantis, The Palm, Ramadan is one of our favourite times of the year, so we thought we’d take the opportunity to introduce you to the true meaning of the Holy Month.

-So, how exactly does one observe Ramadan?
+How does one observe Ramadan?

 Ramadan is a yearly ritual that requires Muslims to refrain from eating and drinking every day between sunrise and sunset.
 Over the period of a month, the daily fast is broken with family, friends and loved ones around a feast of delicious food.